J-AlexandreMurray/J-AlexandreMurray/README.md

 ---

 :man_technologist: About Me :
-- :telescope: I am currently working as a Chemical Analyst and develop scripts/programs to support my work efforts in the laboratory.
-I want to challenge myself and push into a purely tech role.
+- :telescope: I am currently working as a Software (Developer) Engineer in Test for a global leader in customer experience.

-- :seedling: I am exploring my skill reach in the Technology Industry.
+- :seedling: I am exploring my skill reach in the Technology Industry as a software tester and programmer.

-- :zap: In my free time, I write short fiction novels, develop programs, and read about the latest technologies.
+- :zap: In my free time, I write short fiction novels under a pen name, develop programs, and read about the latest technologies.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-JAlexandreMurray-blue?style=flat&logo=Linkedin&logoColor=white)](https://linkedin.com/in/j-alexandre-murray-bsc-a06635133)